white-lab/pyproteome/README.md

 ## Installation

-To install the core pyproteome python library, [install the latest version of pip](https://pip.pypa.io/en/stable/installing/) and run the following command:
+To install the core pyproteome python library, [install Python >= 3.6](https://www.python.org/) and [the latest version of pip](https://pip.pypa.io/en/stable/installing/).
+Then run the following command:

 ```
 pip install pyproteome